Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Discussion

 \cite{Molaro_etal15} studied the sensitivity of their micro-stress model to changes in the material properties of the rock and found the thermal expansion coefficient and Young's modulus (which describes tensile elasticity) to be the most influential properties, and that thermal conductivity, perhaps counter-intuitively, does not significantly affect the rate of crack growth.
 The thermal parameter,

 may intuitively at first seem to be useful in predicting the effectiveness of thermal fatigue on asteroid surfaces, as it can be used as a proxy for the amplitude of the diurnal temperature range.
 However, its formulation doesn't capture the essential information regarding the heating and cooling {\it rates} of a boulder/rock at the surface.
 For example, regolith on very slow rotators will experience slow sunrises that result in relatively slow rate of temperature change.
 This behavior may seem paradoxical if one were only to examine the thermal parameter for a hypothetical slow-rotator: as $P_{rot}$ increases, $\Theta$ becomes smaller and the diurnal temperature range is maximized.
-However, the rate of temperature change is relatively small for a point on the surface of a slow-rotator, and the insolation change during long sunrises and sunsets does not result in spatial temperature gradients large enough to .
+However, the rate of temperature change is relatively small for a hypothetical point on the surface of a slow-rotator, and the insolation changes experienced during long sunrises and sunsets do not result in spatial temperature gradients large enough to cause significant thermal fracturing.